Flackus/rust-book/README.md

 # rust-book
-For projects from The Rust Programming Language book
+Projects from The Rust Programming Language